SiemensIndustrialEdgeITA/edge-postgresql/README.md

 ### Before starting
-This guide describes how to use and install and use the edge-postgresql application.
+This guide describes how to use and install the edge-postgresql application.

 Before proceeding with the app installation, consult the necessary requirements in paragraph [Requirements](#requirements).
 Details on the procedure to follow for installing the app on an Edge Device are available in [Installation](#installation) paragraph.